 10:00 am to 4:00 pm, Monday through Saturday, closed Sundays and July 4th.
 Play ends at 3:40 pm for cleanup.

-$3.00 per child fee is charged.
-All adults 16 and older are free.
+$4.00 per child fee is charged.
+Adults 16 and older are free when accompaning a child.
 Adventure Playgound does not accept purchase orders or credit cards.
 Large groups may pay with cash or a check made payable to the City of Huntington Beach.
 We appreciate payments with $1, $5, and $10 bills, unless your are paying for a large group.